An Easy DIY Pinecone Wreath for Thanksgiving

 Pinecones for wreath

-Never fear!
-If you don’t have pine trees in your yard, you can purchase some here to do the trick.
+If you don’t happen to have pine trees in your yard where you can forage for pinecones, you can purchase some here to do the trick.

 How to Make a Pinecone Wreath the Easy Way: